IthacaThings/meta-ttni/README.md

 ## DHCP by default

-THe default configuration with this image is DHCP on the Ethernet interface.
+The default configuration with this image is DHCP on the Ethernet interface.
 This configuration is only applied if the file _/var/config/force_defaults_ exists when a Conduit is booted.